 We are typically carrying around three children however there is room to also carry shopping to put beside the kids when needed.
 If there are no children in the bicycle, the benches can fold up to allow for increased space to carry large loads.
 There is a rear pannier rack with a cord to hold down items e.g. we have carried our buggy around on the back with some extra bungee cords for security.

 What do the children think?

-Of course, the driver is not the only one who needs to give a review of the Babboe Big, we have 3 little kiddies ranging from ages 3 to 6.
-The youngest at 2 is not quite in a position to give a viewpoint but I am told by our 4 & 6 year olds that they enjoy going on the cargo bike.
+Of course, the driver is not the only one who needs to give a review of the Babboe Big, we have 3 little kiddies ranging from ages 4 to 7.
+After 3 years using the cargo bike, the children still enjoy taking the bike out for a local ride.
 What I find great is that I can chat to them while I cycle on the bike itself.
 The have enjoyed playing games with motorists by shouting hello & waving at them.
 A lot of motorists are good sport & wave back which gives the kids great enjoyment.

 Not a Ferrari: It would be a lie to state that it is the most beautiful speediest bicycle on the road but that is a very superficial & minor perspective!
 What it lacks in stunning beauty it more than makes up for in sheer practicality!

 Lack of Suspension: If there are any complaints they would be that there is no suspension so the passengers do feel a lot of the surface bumps.
 The bumps have not annoyed our little kids, in fact they can enjoy the bumps.

 Safety Straps: The other issue that has annoyed us a little are the safety straps which we find a bit fiddly, but it is better to have the security than not.
 Our kids like to change places a lot & we found the straps a bit annoying to re-adjust each time one of the kids changes places.